failed-peanut/configuration/README.md

 # configuration
-#This is configuration repo for spring application
+#This is configuration repo for spring applications